Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 Three structural problems with this model, as documented in "Härter als Gold" Kapitel 7:

 1. The middleman chain.
-The provider negotiates an industrial wholesale rate (say 4–5 cents/kWh) and bills you at 7–10 cents/kWh.
+The provider negotiates an industrial wholesale rate (say 4 to 5 cents/kWh) and bills you at 7 to 10 cents/kWh.
 The difference is their margin.
 You never see the underlying energy contract.

 2. The interest-conflict problem.
 The provider earns a margin on every kilowatt-hour your machine consumes, regardless of whether you are profitable.
 When Bitcoin price falls and your machine goes cash-negative, your rational response is to shut down.
 The provider's rational response is to keep running.
 These interests are directly opposed.